outdoorsy/wheelbase-wordpress-plugin/README.md

 ```

 ## Options
-In addition to the basic install, you can also specify a color that becomes the accent/button color on the shop pages
+In addition to the basic install, here are some extra settings

+### Color

+Set the accent and button color used throughout the checkout process

 ```
 [wheelbase rental="1916" color="000000"]